Getting there and away

 Have an update or correction?

 For the money, Bangkok has some of the best taxis in the world.
-Affordable, comfortable and widely available at any hour, your biggest concern is likely to be the high speeds a Bangkok taxi driver will accelerate to should the chance arise.
-There are a bunch of different taxi companies each with their own distinctive and very bright colour scheme -- sometimes Sukhumvit Road can look like it is awash with smarties as bright red, yellow, purple and blue, red and green and crimson taxis fly past.
+Affordable, comfortable and widely available at any hour, your biggest concern is likely going to be the aggressive driving habits of the often fun and friendly, though overworked drivers.
+There are a bunch of different taxi companies each with their own distinctive and very bright colour scheme -- sometimes Sukhumvit Road can look like it's awash with smarties as hot pink, bright yellow, violet, lime green and sky blue taxis fly past.

-Taxis can also be hired for longer trips -- Bangkok to Ko Samet, Hua Hin and Pattaya are all common routes.
+Taxis can also be hired for longer trips -- Bangkok to Ayutthaya, Ko Samet, Hua Hin and Pattaya are all common routes.
 In these cases you'll need to negotiate the price with the driver; expect to pay over 1,000 baht.

-If there's a single sensation that sums up Bangkok, it's sitting in the back of a tuk tuk at about three in the morning as the driver tries his hardest to finally reach terminal velocity while tearing down Ratchadaphisek Rd.
-The high pitched scream of the vehicle's buzz-saw engine, the thrashing fairy lights hanging off the side, the oversized, perpetually flashing yet always ignored indicators and the frantic hunted-down look on your driver's face are all too common sights throughout Bangkok.
+If there's a single sensation that sums up Bangkok, it's sitting in the back of a tuk tuk at about three in the morning as the driver tries his hardest to reach terminal velocity while tearing down Ratchadaphisek Road.
+The high pitched scream of the vehicle's buzz-saw engine, the thrashing fairy lights hanging off the side, the oversized, perpetually flashing yet always ignored indicators and the frantic hunted-down look on drivers' faces are all endearingly common sights and sounds throughout Bangkok.

-They are handy for those with oversized bags or oodles of shopping.
-Of course if you're travelling around with a few wash pans full of live eels and a bag of freshly slaughtered chickens, then tuk tuks are certainly the way to go -- tuk tuks carry anything and everything -- including most things a cab driver wouldn't dream of letting into their taxi.
+Tuk tuks are handy for those with oversized bags or oodles of shopping.
+Of course, if you're travelling around with a few wash pans full of live eels and a bag of freshly slaughtered chickens, then tuk tuks are certainly the way to go.
+Tuk tuks carry anything and everything -- including most things a cab driver wouldn't dream of letting into their taxi.

-Motorcycle taxis are easily the fastest and most dangerous mode of public transport in Bangkok.
-As with tuk tuks, they are un metered -- unless you know the correct fare, it is a good idea to agree on a fare beforehand.
+Motorcycle taxis are easily the fastest and most dangerous mode of transport in Bangkok.
+As with tuk tuks, they do not have metres; be sure to agree on a fare beforehand.
 Always wear a helmet -- your driver should have a spare (normally of appalling quality) which he'll offer to you.
 There is a fine for not wearing a helmet.

 Motorcycle taxis are fast -- very fast.
 They'll ride between cars, on the footpaths and on the wrong side of the road.
-There are a lot of accidents (and knee re constructions) attributed to these guys -- buyer beware.
+There are a lot of accidents (and knee reconstructions) attributed to these guys -- buyer beware.
 But if you're in a traffic jam and need to get somewhere in a hurry, moto taxis can be a life-saver.

 Have an update or correction?